 Together, we aim to advance the city’s economy, improve public health and quality of life, and promote social equity while becoming a global leader in environmental stewardship.
-Here’s a video about our work:
+Below is a video about our work:

-In 2017, Mayor Bronin created a Office of Sustainability which is exclusively externally funded by grants.
-The Office of Sustainability includes a Sustainability Coordinator, Green Infrastructure Specialist, and Green Infrastructure Assistant.
+In 2017, Mayor Bronin created a Office of Sustainability, which includes a Sustainability Coordinator and a Green Infrastructure Team.
 In addition, representatives from the Departments of Public Works and Development Services, as well as Hartford Public Schools, participate in the Climate Stewardship Initiative.

 Students and professors from UConn Law School, UConn Business School, UConn Storrs, Trinity College, and UC-Berkeley have provided invaluable research support and assistance.
-Click here for information on applying for an internship.
+Many thanks for their support!